Seat Time and Distance Education Courses: Background Information and Process

-- The Center for Academic Innovation personnel use the information gathered by either the survey or by the CAI personnel to calculate in-class and out-of-class time equivalencies.
+- The Teaching and Learning Center personnel use the information gathered from the course in the online course review process to calculate in-class and out-of-class time equivalencies.

-- CAI contacts the instructor to discuss the results of the calculation and modify the results if warranted based on additional information provided by the instructor.
+- The TLC contacts the instructor to discuss the results of the calculation and modify the results if warranted based on additional information provided by the instructor.

-- In-class and out-of-class time equivalencies of all online courses are documented by CAI and stored on the Office’s Intranet site.
+- In-class and out-of-class time equivalencies of all online courses are documented by the TLC and stored on the Office’s Intranet site.

 The tables on pages 3-5 of the Documenting Credit Hours for Distance Education Courses document include the activities that can account for classroom time and out-of-class time.